ProjecVirgil/VirgilAI/README.md

-    "wordActivation": "Virgilio", //The word on Virgil can Activate "volume": "100.0", // Set the start volume of Virgil "city": "Salerno", // City default for the Meteo "operation_timeout": "3", // Listening time if you don't tal "dynamic_energy_threshold": "true", // Automatic and dynamic microphone sensitivity "energy_threshold": "3500", //Sensitivy of microphone
+    "wordActivation": "Virgilio", //The word on Virgil can Activate "volume": "100.0", // Set the start volume of Virgil "city": "Salerno", // City default for the Meteo "operation_timeout": "3", // Listening time if you don't talk "dynamic_energy_threshold": "true", // Automatic and dynamic microphone sensitivity "energy_threshold": "3500", //Sensitivy of microphone
     "elevenlabs": "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", //Key for elevenlabs
     "openAI": "sk-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", //Key for openAI
     "merrosEmail": "email", //Credential for merros
     "merrosPassword": "password", //Credential for merros
     "temperature": "0.9", //Randomness of GPT responses
     "max_tokens": "30" //Max lenght phrase of GPT
 }
 ```